arizvisa/ida-minsc/README.md

 This should then return the number `0` since no database has been loaded.

+## Quick Start

+After installing the python dependencies, you can do something like the following to list all the functions in your database:

+    > database.functions.list()

+Or to iterate through all the functions in the database, you can try:

+    > for ea in database.functions():
+          print hex(ea)

+Please refer to the documentation for more details on what you have available.

 ## Documentation

 Comprehensive documentation is available on Github or can be built via the